katwik/first-project/README.md

 <!-- add picture of sign up -->

-4. future features
+## future features

 If time allowed I would have added an form on the About page.
 The form would allow the user to require some more detailed information about the course via a 'tell me more' bottom

-5. Typography and color scheme 6. wireframes
+## Typography and color scheme

-    === 1-6 for planning and then write code === 7. technology 8. testing
+## wireframes

+## technology

+## testing

-    8.1 code validation
+    8.1 Validator Testing
+    * HTML
+      No errors were returned when passing through the official W3C validator

+    * CSS
+      No errors were found when passing through the official W3C validator

     8.2 test cases (user story based with screenshots) 8.3 fixed bugs
     8.4 supported screens and browsers 9.
 Deployment